teledyne-e2v/topaz2m-orin-nano/README.md

     P3767-0005 module
     P3768-0000 carrier board

-Please install it in the following folder : `~/JetPack-5.1.2`
+Please install it in the following folder : `~/JetPack-5.1.2` and skip flashing step.

 Download sources: